-We have based percentage ownership of our common stock before this offering on 6,187,542 shares of our Class A common stock and 26,004,610 shares of our Class B common stock outstanding as of March 31, 2021, in each case, after giving effect to the Transactions, as if the Transactions had occurred as of March 31, 2021.
+We have based percentage ownership of our common stock before this offering on shares of our Class A common stock and shares of our Class B common stock outstanding as of March 31, 2021, which includes shares of Class B common stock resulting from the conversion of all outstanding shares of our convertible preferred stock in connection with the closing of this offering, as if this conversion had occurred as of March 31, 2021.
 The percentage ownership of our common stock after this offering also assumes the foregoing and the issuance and sale of shares by us in this offering, and does not include the exercise of the underwriters' option to purchase additional shares from us.